-Many simple contracts can be accommodated on the University’s approved forms; the Contract for Services and the Local Engagement agreement forms listed below without submitting the contract to the Office of the General Counsel’s (OGC) for review if:
+Many simple contracts can be accommodated on the University’s approved forms; the Contract for Services form and the Local Engagement agreement form.
+These form templates can be used without the Office of the General Counsel (OGC) review if the following criteria is met:

 Please note: There are instances where contracts require legal review and the Contract for Services agreement and Local Engagement agreement forms cannot be used.
 See exceptions.

-The following conditions must be met in order to use the Contract for Services form or the Local Engagement Agreement form without requiring OGC review:
+- Contract must be prepared using the Contract for Services form or the Local Engagement Agreement form and not on an agreement provided by a vendor.

-- No changes have been made to the form and/or no additional business terms have been added.
+- No changes have been made to the university’s approved form and/or no additional business terms have been added.

 - The term of the contract is less than one year.

-- Independent contractor status has been verified by Accounts Payable.
+- Independent contractor status has been verified by Procurement and Vendor Services.

-- If you contract is $10,000 or above have you contacted Procurement fka Purchasing to determine if the contract is exempt from bidding?
+- If you contract is $10,000 or above contact Procurement formally known as Purchasing to determine if the contract is exempt from bidding.

 - Have you received approval from other departments if applicable?
-Such as OIT or Risk Management.
+Such as Procurement, OIT or Risk Management.

 - Authorized Unit exemptions: if your unit has a specific exemption from routing your contract for review.